 Which Beatle Won the Most Grammys as a Solo Artist?

-Though they set countless records for album sales, concert attendance, and No. 1 singles, The Beatles didn’t win many Grammy Awards while they were together (1962-70).
-Over the band’s epic run, the Fab Four nabbed four trophies on 20 total nominations.
+Though they set countless records for album sales, concert attendance, and No. 1 singles, The Beatles didn’t win many Grammy Awards during their recording run (1962-70).
+Over that stretch, the Fab Four nabbed four trophies as a band on 20 total nominations.

 But they were far from done.
-After The Beatles broke up, fans could comfort themselves with solo albums from each member of the group in the subsequent years.
-From a minor work by Paul McCartney to a triple album by George Harrison, there was no shortage of material to keep the turntables spinning.
+After The Beatles broke up, fans could comfort themselves with solo albums by each former member of the band.
+From a minor work by Paul McCartney to a triple album by George Harrison, there was no shortage of material to keep turntables spinning.

-At the 1971 Grammys, both McCartney and Harrison had work nominated for awards.
-John Lennon and Ringo Starr would later join them.
-In fact, each member of The Beatles went on to win Grammys during their solo careers.
-Here’s a look at the Grammy tally of each over the years.
+At the ’71 Grammys, both McCartney and Harrison had work nominated for awards.
+John Lennon and Ringo Starr would join them in later years.
+Eventually, each member of The Beatles went on to win Grammys during their solo careers.
+Here’s a look at the Grammy tally of each ex-Beatle.

 McCartney won a Grammy the first chance he got for an arrangement of “Uncle Albert/Admiral Halsey.”
 The following year (1972), Harrison won an Album of the Year Grammy for The Concert for Bangla Desh.
 (Ringo shared that honor with George.)